lbl-srg/obc/specification/source/verification.rst

 The output will be a report that describes whether the real implementation conforms to the CDL implementation within a user-specified error tolerance.
 The difference between the two uses cases is as follows:
+In scenario 1, the CDL model contains the controller and blocks that generate the control input.
+The time series from this CDL model will be used to test the real controller.
-In scenario 1, the control input is prescribed in a CDL model, whereas in scenario 2, the control input has been trended in the real controller and will be input to the CDL controller.
+In scenario 2, data trended from a real controller will be used to verify the controller against its CDL specification.

 To conduct the verification, the following three steps will be conducted:

-1. Specifify the test setup,
+1. Specify the test setup,
 2. generate data from the real controller, and
 3. produce the test results.